InstaLOD/Documentation/SDK2_Cmd_Documentation.md

 Your workstation is now authorized for use with InstaLOD.
 Make sure to deauthorize your workstation before uninstalling InstaLOD or you will not be able to authorize another workstation.

 > Machine authorization for InstaLOD is system wide.
 If you've already been using InstaLOD on your computer,
 > there is no need to authorize your machine for InstaLODCmd.
+> Make sure to deauthorize your workstation prior to uninstalling InstaLOD, or the seat/node will remain locked.

 <a name="machine-deauthorization"></a>
 ### Machine Deauthorization